zowe/docs-site/docs/user-guide/api-mediation/wto-message-on-startup.md

       sysMessages:
         - "ZWEAM001I"
     ```
-   This change make sure that message containing `ZWEAM001I` will be presented in the Syslog.
+   This property change ensures that the message containing `ZWEAM001I` is presented in the Syslog.

    **Example of the Syslog:**

     `2024-09-30 10:17:53.814 <ZWEAGW1:DiscoveryClient-InstanceInfoReplicator-%d:3335> jb892003 INFO  ((o.z.a.g.c.GatewayHealthIndicator)) ZWEAM001I API Mediation Layer started`

 2. Prepare custom logging configuration.
    The current default logging implementation starts with information about the current time.
 This message content is unlike the message id which is typical in z/OS.
-To change this message behavior, you need to change the logback.xml configuration.
-The example below shows the custom logback.xml which prepends the message with the first 9 characters of the message.
+To change this message behavior, it is necessary to change the logback.xml configuration.
+The following example shows the custom logback.xml which prepends the message with the first 9 characters of the message.

+   **Example:**

     ```
     <?xml version="1.0" encoding="UTF-8"?>